fun little gadget

 Refuge

-the Dharma and the Noble Sangha.
+In the Buddha the Dharma and the Noble Sangha.

 I take refuge until enlightenment is achieved.